 - If this case study mirrors your personal circumstances, please contact Lorisa Stein directly through the Contact Page or call her at 416 596-8081 for your independent legal advice and to represent you in your domestic contract negotiations.

-TAGS: Domestic Contracts, international company, household expenses, personal expenses through the business, gym memberships, company accountant, operating expenses, consultant’s fees, primary beneficiar, employment health and extended medical plan, understand her rights, common law relationship, marriage, wedding, marriage contract, protect significant assets, bringing into the marriage, traditional wedding vows, division of property, business interests, contribution as a sounding board 24 / 7, focus groups to test new product ideas, contribution valuable, negotiation of legal rights, terms of a marriage contract, value of property, assets and the liabilities, accredited business valuator, Canadian Institute of Chartered Business Valuators.
+TAGS: Domestic Contracts, international company, household expenses, personal expenses through the business, gym memberships, company accountant, operating expenses, consultant’s fees, primary beneficiary, employment health, and extended medical plan, understand her rights, common-law relationship, marriage, wedding, marriage contract, protect significant assets, bringing into the marriage, traditional wedding vows, division of property, business interests, contribution as a sounding board 24 / 7, focus groups to test new product ideas, contribution valuable, negotiation of legal rights, terms of a marriage contract, the value of property, assets and the liabilities, accredited business valuator, Canadian Institute of Chartered Business Valuators.
 Practice Standard No 110, full financial disclosure by both spouses is mandatory.